Calcium: benefits, dosage, contraindications

 full-leaffull-leaffull-leafempty-leaf

-Evidence suggests that insufficient dietary calcium intake may induce the development of hypertension, strokes, and cardiovascular diseases.
-Calcium could lower blood pressure by increasing sodium excretion via the kidneys.
-Animal studies suggest it may also prevent salt-induced hypertension (sodium chloride).
-Moreover, calcium is a highly effective membrane stabilizer in treating rhythm disorders associated with hyperkalemia (high potassium levels).
-However, it has no preventive efficacy and should, therefore, be administered only when arrhythmia is observed.
-More recently, some population studies suggest that higher calcium intake alone or combined with vitamin D is associated with a lower risk of developing type 2 diabetes.
+Evidence suggests that an insufficient dietary intake of calcium may induce the development of hypertension, strokes, and cardiovascular disease.
+Calcium may lower blood pressure by increasing renal sodium excretion.
+Animal studies suggest that it may also prevent salt (sodium chloride)-induced hypertension.
+Furthermore, calcium is a very effective membrane stabilizer in the treatment of rhythm disorders associated with hyperkalemia (elevated potassium levels).
+However, it has no preventive efficacy and therefore should only be administered when arrhythmia is present.
+More recently, some population studies suggest that a higher intake of calcium, alone or in combination with vitamin D, is associated with a lower risk of developing type 2 diabetes.
 The mechanism of action is not fully elucidated.
 A meta-analysis of clinical research shows that calcium supplementation of 1000 mg or more per day, combined with vitamin D supplementation of 2000 IU or more per day, can reduce fasting blood glucose and insulin resistance in non-diabetic patients.

 Usages associés